-After the German occupation of France in May 1940, the German navy (kriegsmarine) took over the former French fort de l'Ève.
-The fort was established in 1859, and both its weapons and structure had been continuously upgraded since.
+After the German occupation of France in May 1940, the German Kiegsmarine took over the former Fort de l'Ève.
+This fort was established in 1859, and both its weapons and structure had been continuously upgraded since.
 In 1940, this consisted of four 194 mm. guns.
-The Germans started an expansion and called the fort for Gun Battery Behnke-West.
+The Germans began an expansion project on it, also re-designating it Gun Battery Behnke-West.
 Part of this consisted of replacing the armament with four 170 mm. guns, each in its own M270-type bunker.

-In February 1944 the gun battery a prominent visit by Field Marshal Erwin Rommel, he was undergoing a major inspection of the Atlantic Wall.
+In February 1944, the battery received a visit from Field Marshal Erwin Rommel, as part of his major inspection of the Atlantic Wall facilities.

-In order to expand the field of fire, the two guns in the two westernmost bunkers were moved to the outside.
-In the two eastern pillboxes, the left wall was partially destroyed with pneumatic hammers, allowing the guns to train further to the east.
+In order to expand the field of fire, the two guns in the westernmost bunkers were moved outside.
+In the two eastern bunkers, the left wall was partially destroyed with pneumatic hammers, allowing the guns to train further to the east.

-The gun battery at Fort de L'eve was part of the fortress of Saint-Nazaire and as with several of the other submarine bases in France, the Allies failed to capture.
-Instead, they chose to lay siege to the area and continue the attack around.
+Battery Behnke-West was part of the St. Nazaire fortress, one of those along with the other submarine bases in France, the Allies were unable to capture.
+Instead, they lay siege to these areas, and continued their attacks elsewhere.

 © Picture by Ludovic Péron